theNareshofficial/IPScanMaster/README.md

 ## Port Scanning
 - Scans mentioned open ports, covering 85 advanced common ports to identify open ports quickly.

+## Wayback
+- The Wayback Machine is an online archive that captures snapshots of websites over time, allowing users to view the historical versions of web pages as they appeared on specific dates.

 ## SubDomain Lister
 - This function identifies and lists all subdomains associated with the given domain.
 This can help in uncovering additional points of entry or services running under the main domain.